Regional Arts Development Fund (RADF) Program

 RADF promotes the role and value of arts, culture and heritage as key drivers of diverse and inclusive communities and strong regions.
 RADF drives social change and strengthens communities through community grants programs and council-led initiatives that:

-Mareeba Shire Council’s Regional Arts Development Fund (RADF) Community Grant Round is now open for applications for community-led arts, culture and heritage activities.
+Mareeba Shire Council’s Regional Arts Development Fund (RADF) Community Grant Round for community-led arts, culture and heritage activities is due to open 1 July 2026 for projects commencing between 22 October 2026 and 22 October 2027.

 Arts, cultural, heritage and community organisations, arts and cultural workers and artists may apply for grants up to $10,000 for community activities or up to $3,000 for individual professional development activities.